-This is the first of two newsletters discussing Dann’s 7 Questions and the theory behind them.
-To view the 2nd newsletter, click here.
+This is the first of two posts we put out discussing Dann’s 7 Questions and the theory behind them.
+To view the 2nd post, click here.

 W. Edwards Deming, the father of the quality movement, was famously quoted as saying that if America wanted to do in its rival countries, it should simply export American management.
 Deming was talking about our practice of always looking for the “right” people rather than investing in systems improvement that would enable the people you have to be more productive.

 In my experience, Deming’s view is accurate, but there is a root cause of the lapse in American management that bears closer inspection.

 Harold Gineen, an Englishmen and the legendary CEO of ITT from ’57-’77, summed up the lapse in his book, Managing.
 Gineen advised simply to “manage, manage, manage”.
 His view is that American managers don’t manage because nobody makes them do it.
 But, in my mind, this still begs the question of why managers don’t do it of their own volition.